 Zandra Rhodes collections are sold in the top stores and boutiques around the world but her work does not just stop with dresses and printed textiles.
 It also encompasses various exciting licences including jewellery, wrapping paper, a full range of china for Royal Doulton, furs for Pologeorgis in New York.
 She has also collaborated with MAC to produce a limited edition make-up range.

 In the last few years Zandra's career has diversified into designing the sets and costumes for operas.
 She has designed costumes for The Magic Flute for a production by the San Diego Opera which were recently seen in a production by the Seattle Opera.
-She has also designed sets and costumes for San Diego Opera’s production of Bizet's The Pearl Fishers which has been subsequently seen at San Francisco Opera, New York City Opera, Washington National Opera, L'Opera de Montreal, Minnesota Opera, Opera Colorado, Pittsburgh Opera, and Michigan Opera.
-Most recently, she created sets and costumes for Houston Grand Opera’s production of Aida based upon Egyptian-inspired designs.
-This production has been subsequently displayed at the English National Opera for two seasons and at the San Francisco Opera.
-It was seen at the San Diego Opera this past spring and was back in Houston last fall.
+She has also designed sets and costumes for San Diego Opera’s production of Bizet's The Pearl Fishers which has been subsequently seen at San Francisco Opera, Seattle Opera, New York City Opera, Washington National Opera, L'Opera de Montreal, Minnesota Opera, Opera Colorado, Pittsburgh Opera, Tulsa Opera, and Michigan Opera.
+This season, it will be presented by Houston Grand Opera and the Lyric Opera of Kansas City.
+She created sets and costumes for Houston Grand Opera’s production of Aida based upon Egyptian-inspired designs which was subsequently presented at the English National Opera for two seasons and at the San Francisco Opera and the San Diego Opera.

 Zandra devotes much of her time with her Fashion and Textile Museum in London which features the work of fashion and textile designers from the 1950's onwards.
 Opened in May 2003 by HRH Princess Michael of Kent, the museum is part of Newham College of Further Education with the status of: National Skills Academy for Fashion, Textiles, and Jewellery.